dmartinez8198/OrganiseDesktop/README.md

-# Thank You

-I would like to thank all of the contributors who are improving this project.
-I really appreciate your efforts.
-This project started when I was in college and I never thought it would turn into anything.
-Seeing all you guys add features and fix the errors that I couldn't is really encouraging.
-Thank you so much!

 # OrganiseDesktop

 Takes all the files on your desktop and put them in folders according to extensions.
 NO MORE MESSY DESKTOPS!
 At least not on the outside :)

-# Slack Channel invite link

-Feel free to join the channel and contribute.
-If you have already had a PR merged, please join the [channel](https://join.slack.com/t/organisedesktop/shared_invite/enQtMzA2NTI2MTI0MzY4LWRlOWRjOGM0YTJmYjFiZGU3ZTUzM2M0MTA2N2U3MzljMmFhNGIyODlmZDg2N2E1Y2EwOWFiZjcxMzYzYjcyMTk).

 # Installation Guide:
 1) Download the repo